Support

 • Needs Location Diary: SSH, Kubernetes, Cloud Console, SSH started from local shell — these use TCP connections that the OS will close when the app is suspended.

-• Doesn't need it: Mosh, Trzsz — their UDP state-sync protocol survives network changes and app suspension.
+• Doesn't need it: Mosh, tssh — their UDP state-sync protocol survives network changes and app suspension.
 Local shell also doesn't need it.

 Privacy: Location entries are automatically pruned after 5 minutes.